-Both have been developed by a team of 78 Derngate volunteers, lead by our Project Curator and advised by leading Mackintosh experts to celebrate this historic milestone.
+during February, March and April.
+Both were developed by a team of 78 Derngate volunteers, lead by our Project Curator and advised by leading Mackintosh experts to celebrate this historic milestone.

-This page contains the latest information about our Centenary Project.
-There will be opportunities for everyone to join us in commemorating our special anniversary either online or by attending in person.We'd like to hear from you!Mailing list
+This page contains information about our Centenary Project which is now in its legacy phase.
+There are opportunities for everyone to join us in commemorating our special anniversary online and to contribute to our online archive.We'd like to hear from you!Mailing list

-Keep in touch with our centenary news and events by subscribing to our mailing list.
+Keep in touch with our news and events by subscribing to our mailing list.

-Fill in the form below and we'll send you the latest information as it breaks - or follow us on Twitter
+Fill in the form on this page and we'll keep you updated periodically - or follow us on Twitter

 for daily Mackintosh - related updates plus beautiful historic art and design and the chance to engage with thousands of like minded supporters of 78 Derngate.Research

 We are gathering information about life in Northampton town during WW1.
 Specifically, we want to know as much as possible about the residents of Derngate and the surrounding roads.
 Do you have family memories, connections or photographs that you could share?
 Please get in touch - send your details using the form on this page and we'll contact you.Centenary Day

 Thankyou to all who joined us for our Centenary Day on Tuesday 21st March 2017 - it was an honour and pleasure to welcome so many to mark an historic day.
 Visit our Flickr